wortell-smart-learning/ssis-training/lab05/Exercise 1/Lab 5 Exercise 1.md

   * Is the total number of rows in the fact table as you expected?

 ## Configure the Foreach Loop so that it iterates inside the parameterized path
-Although the package wordt, the the Foreach Loop currently has its path fixed at `C:\course\lab05\exports\` This is unwanted behaviour: we provide a path inside the package parameter, so the package is expected to iterate over that path - not a possibly different path configured inside the package.
+Although the package works, the Foreach Loop currently has its path fixed at `C:\course\lab05\exports\` This is unwanted behaviour: we provide a path inside the package parameter, so the package is expected to iterate over that path - not a possibly different path configured inside the package.

 21. Open the Foreach Loop Editor by double-clicking on the container header bar (the large grey bar with icon, arrow and title)